US Disaster Program Preparedness Resources

 - Help out during times of need: There is no need to wait until a catastrophic event occurs.
 The Church can play a role in recovering from smaller emergencies like apartment complex fires or medical emergencies.
 You don’t need to spearhead every recovery effort, but small gestures such as cooking a meal or listening to those who are affected may help in rekindle a sense of normalcy after a traumatic event.

 - Connect with your insurance company or local first responders to identify potential hazards: Many dioceses have someone appointed to do walk–throughs of church property.
 Reach out to your diocesan office to learn more, or contact your local police or fire station to inquire about building walk–throughs.

 - Connect with your local VOAD or COAD: Your local VOAD (Voluntary Organizations Active in Disaster) or COAD (Community Organizations Active in Disaster) will have information about how you can partner and build relationships with other organizations both pre– and post–disaster.

 - Partner with a church outside your area: Consider partnering with a church in a different geographic area.
-Print wallet cards with the contact information of the other church.
-If a disaster occurs, have your parishioners leave a message with the other church letting you know they’re okay.

 - Connect with your Diocesan Disaster Coordinator: Diocesan Disaster Coordinators have been designated by their bishops to help their dioceses prepare for disasters.
 Contact your coordinator to learn more about preparedness efforts in your area.